 Maldives Surf Trip Costs

-Expect costs to range between $300 and $1,000+ per person, per day, depending on where you stay and what level of luxury you opt for.
-Some stays will include food and drink, transportation, and multiple activities, so many costs can be included in your booking.
+The Maldives are one of the most beloved luxury vacation destinations on the planet and home to some of the world’s best-appointed resorts.
+Expect costs to range between $400 and $1,000+ per person per day, depending on where you stay and what level of luxury you opt for.
+Some stays will include food and drink, transportation, and multiple activities.

 Transportation

 Nearly all surfers visiting the Maldives do so through resorts or charter boats, so your transportation in the Maldives is typically taken care of by your provider.
 Surf resorts will have boats to get you to the surf, and liveaboard charters are obviously always out on the water in search of perfect waves.
-That being said, independent travelers typically find it easy to get around, as the islands are relatively small and the people are quite friendly.

 Most international flights come into Male’s Velana International Airport (MLE), with connecting domestic flights to numerous atolls throughout the country, including Laamu, Thaa, Huvadhoo, and Dhaalu.